Business and Commercial Districts Historic Towns and Neighborhoods

 Digital Metering and Smart Grids smart meters enable two-way communication between the meter and the central system; unlike home energy monitors, smart meters can gather data for remote reporting.
 With the inception of electricity deregulation and market-driven pricing, utilities have been looking for a means to match consumption with generation.
 Smart meters provide a way of measuring site-specific information, allowing utility companies to introduce different prices for consumption based on the time of day and the season.

 Sub-meters identify best practices to reduce energy and water consumption in a building allowing owners, property managers, condominium or homeowners associations to bill tenants for measured utility usage via individual water, gas and electric meters.
 Water Sub-meters promote conservation and help offset maintenance costs.

 Distributed Generation occurs on a property site when energy is sold to the building occupants; here, commercial PPAs enable businesses and governments to purchase electricity directly from the generator rather than from the utility.
 Power Purchase Agreements PPA is a legal contract between an electricity generator and a power purchaser.

 Financing Energy Efficiency Projects face several financial impediments, including information.
 Financial institutions often lack a full understanding of energy efficiency technologies which are almost always investments with long repayment terms.
 Small towns and rural communities require specific and unique knowledge, expertise and funding sources.

-for Innovative Water Resources and Energy Savings Strategies
+Innovative Water Resources and Energy Savings Strategies